oddjobs-maple/odd_jobs/out/README.md

 - [Purple Snowshoes](https://maplelegends.com/lib/equip?id=01072338)

 ### Notes

-Swashbucklers cannot put any SP into punching abilities.
-Being gunslingers, however, they could only have access to Flash Fist anyways.

 Swashbucklers tend to be quite similar to woodsmen in their ability to effectively melee and to somewhat effectively range, but differ in their unique skillset, mobility, and ability to use Somersault Kick in melee.